 The British Psychological Society has a Directory of Chartered Psychologists which you can search online.

 What other mental health professionals are there?

 Psychiatrists are medical doctors who specialise in mental health.
 They generally use medication as their treatment method, because that is their area of specialty.
-While medications can be useful for some conditions, they can often introduce additional difficulties when trying to come off them.
-They also can have an impact on your general health.

 If you are paying for therapy yourself, it is generally a good idea to interview more than one psychologist or therapist on the phone or in person before making a final decision.
 Think about the kind of questions you may want to ask, for example, what experience the psychologist or therapist has with the type of problems you are experiencing.